yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 * Worked on data visualisations and refining flowcharts

 ### What did you struggle with?
-* My mental health
+* My mental health - not taking any breaks, feeling self-critical of my achivements
-* With finding my focus for this thesis
+* Finding my focus for this thesis - I feel lost
 * Data visualisations
 * How I should present the findings of annotations and whether the main categories are sufficient enough